 Inside was a king-sized bed on a rug that covered the entire living area, draped walls surrounding all sides except for a cushioned wall behind the bed that acted like a headboard.
 An electric lamp hung under the tent’s ridge.
 These niceties I’m guessing describe all the tents in the complex, not only ours.

-But, as I said, ours also was a ‘superior’ tent, an upgrade from tents that shared a bathroom.
+As I said, ours also was a ‘superior’ tent, an upgrade from tents that shared a bathroom.
 A sink with hot and cold running water was in the center illuminated by another electric light, a shower with hot water to the right.
 Ah yes, the toilet.
 It was a flushable porcelain unit.
 Flushable!
 True, it drained into a pit toilet but you’d never know it but for a faint odor.

 For all guests, there was a special dining room tent.